retrontology/sup2srt/README.md

 	Dump TIFF images extracted from the PGS file to disk

 -S:
-	Write SUP file extracted from mkv to disk.
-Can be multiple tracks separated by a comma (only used when an mkv is input)
+	Write SUP file extracted from mkv to disk (only used when an mkv is input)

 -t track:
-	Select track to extract from mkv (must be used when an mkv is input)
+	Select track to extract from mkv.
+Can be multiple tracks separated by a comma (must be used when an mkv is input)

 -l language:
 	Select Tesseract language according to ISO 639-2/T. If not specified and an mkv is input, the program will try to use the track metadata.
 Must be used when a binary SUP file is input